buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 The appropriate HTTP status codes will be returned for error scenarios.

-#### Call-back
+#### Callback

-The API will then do it's work to establish the ministry.
+The API will then do its work to establish the ministry.

 When the work is complete, the Classifier will call the DMR API with a POST request.

-The request body will be json format following this schema (the value can be any of the label outlined in the Ministries section).
+The request body will be JSON format following this schema (the value can be any of the labels outlined in the Ministries section).

 ```json
 {